circleci/circleci-docs/jekyll/_ccie/quick-start.md

 containers are strongly isolated from each other using Linux Containers (LXC) which are very similar to Docker containers.
 Strong isolation eliminate many common errors that occur in other parallel test runners, for example, unintentional sharing of files and databases.

-Many common test runners like `nose` and `RSpec` run automatically and in parallel accroding to the test commands that  CircleCI infers from your project.
-In these cases, test run time data can also be collected to ensure that tests are split up optimally.
+Many common test runners like `nose` and `RSpec` run automatically and in parallel according to the test commands that  CircleCI infers from your project.
+In these cases, test runtime data can also be collected to ensure that tests are split up optimally.
 You can read about how to ensure tests are auto-balanced in the [Collecting Test Metadata document for CircleCI 1.0]({{site.baseurl}}/1.0/test-metadata/).

 ### Installing Custom Packages